DataCorrupted/peter-site/content/post/homeward.md

 It's not strange that I had a hard time appreciating Chinese culture when the book I read, TV program I watch and even games I play is not from China.
 When other kids were reading _Romance of the Three Kingdoms_, my first long novel was actually [_Doomsday Book_](https://en.wikipedia.org/wiki/Doomsday_Book_(novel)) by [Connie Willis](https://en.wikipedia.org/wiki/Connie_Willis).
-I complained that the names in Chinese stories are hard to remember, yet I managed to finish _Doomsday Book_, where names are generally 4 or 5 Chinese characters long after translation.
-Instead of memorizing how people overrun their government over and over again, I learned what **Black Death** was like in 14th century through _Doomsday Book_.

-_Doomsday Book_ is a good science fiction which won both [_Nebula Award_](https://en.wikipedia.org/wiki/Nebula_Award) and [_Hugo Award_](https://en.wikipedia.org/wiki/Hugo_Award), yet until 2016 only 23 novels can won both.
+It is a good science fiction which won both [_Nebula Award_](https://en.wikipedia.org/wiki/Nebula_Award) and [_Hugo Award_](https://en.wikipedia.org/wiki/Hugo_Award), yet until 2016 only 23 novels can won both.
 That's how I know [Larry Niven](https://en.wikipedia.org/wiki/Larry_Niven), by reading through that 23 novels(Except that I have already finished _Doomsday Book_).
-Larry's work [_Ringworld_](https://en.wikipedia.org/wiki/Ringworld) was so facinating that it pulled me away from _Water Margin_ and, honestly, I never finish _Water Margin_.
+Larry's work [_Ringworld_](https://en.wikipedia.org/wiki/Ringworld) was so fascinating that it pulled me away from _Water Margin_, and honestly, I never finish _Water Margin_.

-	Culture
-		History
-		Food
-		Government

-Taizhou is not my home too.
-	Changes are good.
-	Bad economy

-Trying to find a home in US, failed.
-	Understand what freedom is.
-	Trying to date girls here.
+I felt suck when I was told Song at last surrendered to the government and get killed so after.

+We do learn Chinese, History and Politics in Middle school.
+But I was reading _The Summer of 1787, The Men who Made the Constitution_ by then.
+I have to say that the history and politics education in China is such a failure that it can barely brought anyone's interest.
+After all, the story of how the world's great nations constitution is made is way more funny than the importance of the foundation of our party.
+The educators may forget that human beings memorize stories better than bullet points.
+Or they just want to brainwash everyone to follow our party's lead.
+Whichever reason it may be, I am lucky that I have passed that painful time(and got a low score on Politics & History).

+Maybe that's the reason I have always preferred Uncle Sam over China.
+To me, China, it's society, Government, cities and everything look like a tiring other half.
+You argue, you fight, you struggle(And with a 'democracy' government, I lose every time).
+You get tired, you stop fighting and all you want now is to cut loose.
+Yet, U.S., is like shiny ones you bump into in street.

+I suppose that is what I wanted to find in LA except for 5 recommendation letters.
+To tell if the pretty Uncle is what it looks like.
+And, as you would expect, it is not.

+Freedom is not about vote, it's about believing.
+Here you can feel the belief in American's blood.
+Belief that they are free.
+As they wouldn't fear what cannot be said because of the prohibition from the Authority.
+As they have the First **Condiment** protecting them.
+Belief that they can make a difference.
+I feel this most when talk to my supervisor Lixia.
+She holds a firm belief that what we are working on can change the world.

+Yet, belief happens to be what I don't have.
+Stopped believing for a long time.
+Lost faith in China, in my hometown, in everything but me.
+I guess that's why I feel that I am homeless.
-In the end, homeward may be just a null pointer that can be used but cannot be dereference.
+And feel the word _homeward_ is just a null pointer for me.

+Should I have anything to do besides all the internship and application and GRE test.
+Let's hope I can find that belief and make a home at US.